 Designed for students with at least one year of professional experience after earning their first law degree.

-Designed for mid-career lawyers with approximately five years of professional experience.
+Designed for mid-career lawyers with at least five years of professional experience.

 Financial assistance is available in the form of scholarships and institutional loans.
 For details, see Fellowships and Scholarships.

-Though financial assistance is not available from Columbia Law School, there may be external sources of funding available.
+Financial assistance is available in the form of scholarships and institutional loans from Columbia Law School and there may be external sources of funding available.
 For more information, see Tuition and Fees.